Jerusalem — city of fervour

-One of the oldest cities on earth, violence has plagued much of its existence.
-Even today, Palestinians and Israelis are still struggling over jurisdiction of historic and religious rights...:
+One of the planet's oldest cities, violence has plagued much of its existence.
+Even today, Palestinians and Israelis are still struggling over jurisdiction of historic and religious rights.

 A good travel piece is fun, informative and factual,

 not a place for hackneyed embellishments.

 Do contact me to discuss bringing improbable journeys into the realm of possibility for your readership.